huginmuninraven/code_walkabout/README.md

 ## Step 4: Documentation

 - Document the build/execution instructions in a README file in your project.
-Provide a url to the interviewer with your completed project.
+Provide a url or .tgz file to the interviewer with your completed project.